 As you enter the King’s Inns grounds at Constitution Hill, you’ll be greeted by an unusual sight.
 The tree you’ll see before you is a beautiful London plane and is listed as one of the country’s Heritage Trees by the Tree Council of Ireland.
 But it’s the fact that it’s feasting on a park bench that’ll grab your attention and get you posing for your next profile pic.
 It’s just off the tourist trail if you're heading to Phoenix Park, so you may have to ask a friendly local for directions.
 Look out for the splendid wrought iron gates and once you pass through them, you can’t miss it.

-Legend has it that the unfortunate young Patrick was brought to Ireland by pirates in the 5th century, who left him to tend sheep in the cold mountains.
+Legend has it that the unfortunate young Patrick was brought to Ireland by pirates in the 5th century, leaving him to tend sheep in the cold mountains.
 Though he escaped back to Britain, he missed Ireland and eventually returned here as a missionary, bringing Christianity with him.
-7th century writer Tírechán claimed that Red Island by the seaside village of Skerries is the first place Patrick set foot when he returned, leaving a pretty impressive footprint in the rock as he did so.
+Known 7th century writer and bishop Tírechán claimed that Red Island by the seaside village of Skerries is the first place Patrick set foot when he returned, leaving a pretty impressive footprint in the rock as he did so.
 It’s believed to be a lucky omen, so be sure to make a wish as you place three fingers into the water that’s pooled in the footprint.
 This symbolises the shamrock, which Patrick famously used to explain the trinity of the Father, the Son and the Holy Spirit.

-Venture inside the beautiful 12th century St. Audoen's Church and you’ll find what's mysteriously known as the 'Lucky Stone'.
+Venture inside the beautiful 12th century St Audoen's Church and you’ll find what's mysteriously known as the 'Lucky Stone'.
 A slab of granite bearing a Greek cross, it’s thought to be the tombstone of an early Irish saint.
 But how did it get a reputation for being lucky?
 Back in 1309, the Mayor of Dublin erected a public drinking cistern in the nearby Cornmarket and laid the stone against it to guard visitors from disease and illness.
 From then on, the stone was said to have magical properties.
-Indeed, when it was stolen in 1826 the clever stone apparently grew heavier and heavier as the thieves made their escape, forcing them to abandon it just outside the city.
-When it finally made its way back to St. Audoen’s, it was given pride of place just inside the door with visitors invited to touch it for luck.
+Indeed, when it was stolen in 1826, the clever stone apparently grew heavier and heavier as the thieves made their escape, forcing them to abandon it just outside the city.
+When it finally made its way back to St Audoen’s, it was given pride of place just inside the door with visitors invited to touch it for luck.